alextrambley/alextrambley.github.io/README.md

 Utilized Python, Excel, and PowerPoint to investigate scooter usage data from Metro Nashville.
 Project goal was to make recommendation for scooter density in the city.
 Worked with a team to analyze over 60 million entries and formulated a zip code density solution for client.

+[Here is a link to the presentation that was given to Metro Nashville.](https://docs.google.com/presentation/d/1Hooccq4pzvnUlKaeNy5MBFxLDlBFtaGzxcDarYomEFM/edit#slide=id.g6368e8f001_7_42) The team that I was on was responsible for the density recommendation starting at Part 3.

 ## Genesco Retail Sales Project

 ## Low Income and Elderly Tax Returns